oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 3
 ```

-Success, we've changed it, or have we ?
-Let's see what we actually have there
+Success, we've changed it.

+- Let's see what we actually have there:
+  -  `curl -i -X GET http://localhost:8080/minimumChange`

+Result:

 ```
 $ curl -i -X GET http://localhost:8080/minimumChange